Synerty/synerty-peek/docs/develop_platform/DevelopPeekPlatform.rst

 ``````````````````````````

 Symlink the tsconfig.json and node_modules file and directory in the parent directory
-of peek-client-fe, peek-server-fe and the plugins.
+of peek-mobile, peek-admin and the plugins.
 These steps are run in the directory
 where the projects are checked out from.
 These are required for the frontend typescript
 compiler.

 Run the following commands: ::

-        cd ~peek/Documents/peek-dev/peek-client-fe/peek_client_fe/build-web
+        cd ~peek/Documents/peek-dev/peek-mobile/peek_mobile/build-web
         ng build
-        cd ~peek/Documents/peek-dev/peek-server-fe/peek_server_fe/build-web
+        cd ~peek/Documents/peek-dev/peek-admin/peek_admin/build-web
         ng build